The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Champaner-Pavagadh Archaeological Park

-Metal direction boards point to each heritage site along the way to Jami Masjid .
-This small village has three streets, see the cow begging for food standing outside the villagers’ home.
-The extravagant relief mixed of Hindu and Islamic design and the great domes are most worthwhile to spend time walking around the mosque.
+.
+This small village has three streets.
+See the cow begging for food standing outside the villagers’ home.
+The extravagant relief mixed with Hindu and Islamic design, and the great dome, make are most worthwhile to spend time walking around the mosque.
 Against the landscape of the area, the green garden is well-maintained with lush green grass and pink flowers.
 You could pick a nice stop to rest and stare at the monument.

 Where to go next?